andykais/scrape-pages/README.md

 ## Documentation

-For now, [flow](https://flow.org/) typings for the surface api are the only documentation that exist.
+Detailed usage documentation is coming, but for now, [typescript](https://www.typescriptlang.org/) typings exist for the surface API.

-- for config object documentation see the [config flow file](src/configuration/type.js)
+- for scraper config object documentation see [src/configuration/types.ts](src/configuration/types.ts)
-- for runtime options documentation see the [run options flow file](src/run-options/type.js)
+- for runtime options documentation see [src/run-options/types.ts](src/run-options/types.ts)

 The scraper instance created from a config object is meant to be reusable and cached.
 It only knows about the config object. `scraper.run` can be called multiple times, and, as long as different folders are